qzLiu0116/qzLiu0116.github.io/content/talk/wrzf/index.md

 ---
-title: The Third Air Force "Unmanned Vanguard" Intelligent Swarm System Challenge
+title: The Third "Unmanned Vanguard" Intelligent Swarm System Challenge
 # event: NetSci 2022

 # location: Tianjin (Online)

-summary: A distributed quadrotor-fixed-wing Intelligent Collaborative System for searching and striking in an area.
+summary: A distributed quadrotor-fixed-wing Intelligent Collaborative System for searching and collaborative flight in an area.

 # Talk start and end times.